AmirhosseinOlyaei/my-simple-todo/README.md

 					- List 1
 					- List 2
 				- [ ] user can remove a list from the lists
-				- [ ] when user adds an item to each list, item shows on that list
+				- [x] when user adds an item to each list, item shows on that list
-					- List 1
+					- List 2
-						- ~~Item 1~~
+						- Item 1
 						- Item 2
-				- [ ] when user removes an item from each list, that list shows the rest of the items.
+				- [x] when user removes an item from each list, that list shows the rest of the items.
+					- List 2
+						- Item 2
 				- [ ] user can assign a person to each item in the list
 				- [ ] if user checks an item, cross a line on the item name.
 					- List 2
-						- Item 1
+						- ~~Item 1~~
 						- Item 2
 			- [x] Integrate with back-end
 				- Deploy to Vercel